Raising Young Prophets: Apostolic Responsibility, Ages, and Stages

 Some of these facets may include:

-- The Spirit of Adoption and Adults who hold a righteous standard to stand in the gap for children who don’t come from Christian/prophetic families (Priestly anointing)
+• The Spirit of Adoption working through adults who hold a righteous standard to stand in the gap for children who don’t come from Christian/prophetic families (Priestly anointing)

 Lastly and most importantly, Apostolic leaders must have a robust, emotionally balanced prophetic culture.